summer-Zzz/crypto-tracker/planning/PLANNING.md

 ## USER STORIES

 ### MVP User Stories
-- As a user I can create a profile because I want to register
 - As a user I want to use my credentials to log in
 - As a user I can add and save my personal exchange API keys because I want to have access to them in the future
 - As a user I can search for coins because I want to see data related to portfolio's performance